jina-ai/examples/multires-lyrics-search/README.md

 ## Step 2.
 Download your data to search

 You have two different options here.
-You can either use the toy-data we provide in this repo, which is quick to index but will give very poor results, or you can download a larger dataset, which takes longer to index, but you will see better results.
+You can either use the toy-data we provide in this repo, which is quick to index but will give very poor results.
+Alternatively you can download a larger dataset, which takes longer to index, but you will see better results.

 ### Toy dataset
 Skip to step 3.
 No action needed here.